cusey/JasmineKarmaExamples/README.md

 * Single responsibility

 ## Install Karma
-To generate the configuration ffile
+To generate the configuration file
 ```
 $ karma init
 Which testing framework do you want to use?